 Given Apple announced its first M1 Macs in November 2020, this gives Apple until November 2022 to still be on schedule.
 To "barely hit" that, we'd be looking at a launch very late in the year, not in the early stages.

 Gurman's first newsletter of December doubled down on there being a Mac Pro launch in 2022, but without giving much extra to work on.
+In early January, he said that there would be a launch in 2022, but again without narrowing down when it should launch.

 The one fly in the ointment are mid-year reports about Apple looking at continuing using Intel in the Mac Pro.
 In June, references in a beta of Xcode 13 pointed to Intel Ice Lake Xeon processor support.
 By July, a leaker claimed Apple would use the Xeon W-3300 series CPUs.